rstudio/shiny/_includes/tutorial/sliders.md

 # Define server logic for slider examples
 shinyServer(function(input, output) {

-  # Reactive function to compose a data frame containing all of the values
+  # Reactive expression to compose a data frame containing all of the values
-  sliderValues &lt;- reactive(function() {
+  sliderValues &lt;- reactive({

     # Compose data frame
     data.frame(